codersrank-org/activity-widget/README.md

 <script src="https://unpkg.com/@codersrank/activity@x.x.x/codersrank-activity.min.js"></script>
 ```

-In this case it is not required to register web component, it is already registered to be use as `<codersrank-activity>` element.
+In this case it is not required to register web component, it is already registered as `<codersrank-activity>` element.

 ## Usage